topolvm/enhancements/keps/sig-storage/0000-storage-capacity-scoring-for-dynamic-provisioning/README.md

 ## Summary

 This KEP proposes adding scoring nodes for dynamic provisioning PVs using storage capacity in the VolumeBinding plugin.
-By considering the free space for dynamic provisioning, it is possible to schedule pods considering storage capacity.
+By considering the free spaces of nodes for dynamic provisioning, it is possible to schedule pods on the node that has the most or least free space.

 <!--
 This section is incredibly important for producing high-quality, user-focused